NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 When an isolated monitor with an non-isolated Ethernet port is connected to a hardwired network, it is no longer a medical device unless the above-shown network isolation transformer is introduced between the monitor and network.
 If the network isolation transformer is not installed, dangerous electric shocks can be delivered to a monitored patient through the wired Ethernet network.
 Such dangerous electric shocks are potentially lethal and no hospital should ignore this mandatory requirement.

-WATCH OUT the dangerous use of semi-quantitative estimation data for uncertain measurements and concurrently displaying a flawed CO2 waveform
+WATCH OUT the dangerous use of uncertain semi-quantitative CO2 measurements and displaying a flawed CO2 waveform

 Nihon Kohden lacks sidestream CO2 sampling expertise and buys OEM units to offer them as expensive standalone.
 The AG-400 CO2 unit as shown, for example, is technology from Oridion Medical.
 For monitoring such as post-surgery recovery, integration of the sidestream CO2 into the monitor is a mandatory requirement because an external unit requires additional power socket besides necessitating the use of a trolley.

-For some unknown reason, Nihon Kohden monitors could not offer integrated sidestream CO2 unit.
+For some unknown reason, Nihon Kohden monitors have never been able to offer benefits of integrated sidestream CO2 measurements.

 The inability to integrate the sidestream CO2 unit into the patient monitor main unit

-Nihon Kohden solution was to offer miniaturized mainstream cap-ONE TG-920P CO2 sensor kit (order code P907) that can be used on non-intubated patients.
+The adoption of semi-quantitative mainstream CO2 measurement was to reduce cost and its simplicity also help in miniaturization of the transducers.
+The first solution offered by Nihon Kohden was the mainstream cap-ONE TG-920P CO2 sensor kit (order code P907) that can be used on non-intubated patients.

-The cap-ONE TG-920P CO2 sensor kit (order code P907) has very small sensors because semi-quantitative measurement is adopted, the method is not commonly seen and many are not alerted to the risk of using data from semi-quantitative etCO2 kit sets for critical measurements and true CO2 waveform display.
+The cap-ONE TG-920P CO2 sensor kit (order code P907) has very small sensors because semi-quantitative measurement is adopted, the method is not commonly seen and many are not aware of the risks of obtained CO2 readings from the semi-quantitative CO2 kit sets, and to make matter worse, the semi-quantitative measurements are also being made used of to display a flawed continuous CO2 waveform.

 Nihon Kohden cap-ONE P907 (TG-920P) mainstream CO2 sensor kit